 2011: The show moves to Penny Arcade TV.

-2015: The Extra Play channel is created as an experimental playground for the team's urges to do casual, occasionally analytical "let's-plays" of interesting games.
+2015: The Extra Play channel is created as an experimental playground for casual, goofy let's-plays, and the first Extra Frames videos appear here.

 Our Current Team